 Many times a minor maintenance attention provided immediately saves you a more serious, time-consuming, and sometimes costly repair later.
+Note also that neglecting routine maintenance (or failure to notify us of any defect within a reasonable time frame) can impact applicable limited warranty coverage on all or part of your home.

 By caring for it attentively, you ensure uninterrupted warranty coverage as well as your enjoyment of your home for years.
 The attention provided by each homeowner also contributes significantly to the overall value of your home and of the community.